-Timekeeper, will you please let the person sharing know when two minutes are up?
-For those who are sharing, please acknowledge the timekeeper's warning at two minutes and then wrap up your share.
+You will have three/four (moderator chooses) minutes to share.
+Timekeeper, will you please let the person sharing know when two/three minutes are up and again at three/four minutes when their share has ended?

+For those who are sharing, please acknowledge the timekeeper's warning and when time is called, please wrap up your share.
+Who would like to speak?